otakupahp/sdk-license-manager-for-woocommerce/README.md

 # SDK for License Manager for WooCommerce
-A simple SDK to include in your plugins using the great [License Manager for WooCommerce](https://github.com/drazenbebic/license-manager-for-woocommerce) created by [Drazen Bebic](https://github.com/drazenbebic)
+A simple SDK to include in your plugins using the great [License Manager for WooCommerce](https://github.com/drazenbebic/license-manager-for-woocommerce) created by [Drazen Bebic](https://github.com/drazenbebic).

+Pull requests to improve this SDK are greatly appreciated.

 ## Configuring Library